2025 Federal Election Candidate Pledge

 Jenny Rolfe Federal Candidate for Riverina (NSW)

-Monique Ryan Federal Candidate for Kooyong (VIC)
+Monique Ryan MP Federal Candidate for Kooyong (VIC)

 Peter George Federal Candidate for Franklin (TAS)